fastrgv/Reliquarium/README.md

 ## Setup and Running Reliquarium:

 Windows users should read "windows-setup.txt".
-Mac users see "osx-setup.txt".

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.
-On OSX, you can use Keka.

 Open a command line terminal, then cd to the install directory.

 --------------------------------------------------------------------
-Windows users type "w64reliq.bat"
+Windows users type "winreliq.bat"

 --------------------------------------------------------------------
 Linux users type "gnureliq.sh" to start the game.